Journal of Travel Medicine

-Abstracts are required for original articles, and brief communications.
-Original articles require a structured abstract of 250 to 300 words with the following headings: Background, Methods, Results, and Conclusions.
+Abstracts are required for original articles, review articles and brief communications.
+Original articles and review articles require a structured abstract of 250 to 300 words with the following headings: Background, Methods, Results, and Conclusions.
 Brief communications require a nonstructured abstract of 50 words maximum.
 Use a separate page to provide an abstract.

 Usually the text is structured as mentioned under Abstract (see above) for original articles.
 Whenever research involves human subjects, authors must state in the Methods section that the project had obtained approval from a recognized ethics committee.
 For other contributions the structure is not regulated, but always keep the text as concise as possible.